Men Break In And Steal From Stockton Women's Apartment

 Comments

-STOCKTON (CBS13) – Two women were targeted by robbers while at their home in Stockton on Thursday night.
+STOCKTON (CBS13) – Two women were targeted by robbers while at their home in Stockton on Thursday night, say police.

 Around 10:10 p.m., two women, ages 27 and 24, were at their residence in the 8700 Block of Antonio Way when they heard knocking at the front door, according to a Stockton Police Department report.